vamsi-bhavani/vb-aws-course/README.md

 - What is AWS API Gateway
 - What is the usage of AWS API Gateway
+- Types of APIs in AWS API Gateway
+- API Endpoint Types in AWS API Gateway
 - Creation of AWS API Gateway

 ## Day 28: AWS DynamoDB

+- What is NoSQL Database?
 -  What is AWS DynamoDB
 - Why do we use the DynamoDB?
+- Limitations of DynamoDB
+- Difference between DynamoDB vs RDS
 - Creation of DynamoDB Tables

 ## Day 29: AWS SQS

 - What is SQS?
+- Why Do We Need SQS?
+- Features of AWS SQS
 - Types of Queues in SQS
 - What is the difference between Standard Queue and FIFO Queue in SQS?
-- Creation of AWS SQS
+- Creation of Standard SQS Queue

 ## Day 30: On-Premises to AWS Migration Process
-- What is On-Premises
 - End-to-End Cloud Migration Plan from On-Premises to AWS

 # Conclusion